nazunalika/rpmspecs/inspircd/README.rst

 Why are you trying to support CentOS 6 still?
 +++++++++++++++++++++++++++++++++++++++++++++

-Please read my main rpmspecs FAQ for this answer.
+Please read my main rpmspecs FAQ for this answer, and other answers to general RPM questions you may have.

 Do you have a repository that I can install your RPM?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++